ammarhakim/ammar-simjournal/je/je26/je26-dg-maxwell.rst

 +++++++++++++++++++++++++

 For this problem I pick :math:`\mathbf{k} = 2\pi(2,0,0)/L`, with
 :math:`L=1`.
-The simulation is run for one perdiod, i.e. to :math:`t=2\pi|\mathbf{k}|c`.
+The simulation is run for one period, i.e. to :math:`t=2\pi|\mathbf{k}|c`.
 Physical values of speed of light and other physical constants are used.
 To study spatial convergence, the time-step is kept constant, and the number of cells are doubled.

 Results are shown below for various polynomial orders and basis